Rosie Hamlin

-Rosalie "Rosie" Hamlin (July 21, 1945 – March 30, 2017) was an American singer and songwriter who was the frontwoman of Rosie and the Originals.
+Rosalie "Rosie" Méndez Hamlin (July 21, 1945 – March 30, 2017)was an American singer and songwriter who was the frontwoman of Rosie and the Originals.
 The group is best known for the 1960 song "Angel Baby", which became a Top 40 hit in 1961 when Hamlin was only 15 years old.
 She married guitarist Noah Tafolla, and they had two children (Joseph and Deborah) before they divorced.
 Hamlin had a third child (John) several years later.
 Hamlin continued to perform including performing at several revival concerts until 2002, before retiring from live performances due to advanced fibromyalgia.

 Hamlin's "Angel Baby" was covered by several artists, including Linda Ronstadt and John Lennon, who cited Hamlin as one of his favorite singers.
 She was the first Latina to be honored by the Rock and Roll Hall of Fame, as well as the first Latina to appear on Dick Clark's American Bandstand in 1961.

 Early life

 Rosalie "Rosie" Méndez Hamlin was born in Klamath Falls, Oregon, on July 21, 1945, to Ofelia Juana Méndez and Harry Hamlin (not to be confused with the actor of the same name).
 Her mother was Mexican, and her father was of Anglo-American ancestry.
-She spent part of her childhood between Anchorage, Alaska and California, before her family moved to National City, California.
+She spent part of her childhood between Anchorage, Alaska, and California, before her family moved to National City, California.
 Hamlin came from a musical family; her father and grandfather were both musicians who had backgrounds in vaudeville.

 Hamlin began singing with a band at 13.
 She wrote the lyrics for "Angel Baby" as a poem for "[her] very first boyfriend" when she was 14 years old, still attending Mission Bay High School in San Diego, California.
 During her childhood, Hamlin was trained to play piano.

 According to her personal autobiography she said "I was born Rosalie Hamlin on July 21, 1945 in Klamath Falls, Oregon.
-I attended Denali Elementary School in Anchorage, Alaska and Ira Harlison Elementary in National City, California.
+I attended Denali Elementary School in Anchorage, Alaska and Ira Harbison Elementary in National City, California.
 I then attended Granger Jr. High and O'Farrell Jr. High, SweetWater High in National City, and Mission Bay High in San Diego.
 Because I was always traveling, I had a tutor and didn't graduate in regular fashion.
 My home life growing up in Alaska was a lot of fun.
 We always seemed to be swimming or doing something water related.
 I always enjoyed horseback riding, ice skating, skiing, mountain climbing, fishing and target practicing."